zoogeny/zoogeny/books/story-self/15-Appendix-1-Pharaohs-Procession-draft.md

 The Pharaoh passes the first section of architects and masons who designed the massive stones used to build his temple.
 They bow low before him.
 The chief architect bows because he is awed by the majesty of the grand temple the Pharaoh commissioned.

 The Pharaoh passes the second section of artisans who crafted the statues and reliefs of his temple.
 They bow low before him.
-The chief artisan bows because he is moved by the beauty of the art for which the Pharaoh has been patron.
+The chief artisan bows because he is moved by the beauty of the art patronized by the Pharaoh.

 The Pharaoh passes the third section of scribes who recorded the history of the Pharaoh in hieroglyphs on the walls of his temple.
 They bow low before him.
 The chief scribe bows because he is honored with the greatest collections of scrolls and knowledge in the world.